ansible-collections/community.aws/README.md

 The Ansible Community AWS collection includes a variety of Ansible content to help automate the management of AWS instances.
 This collection is maintained by the Ansible community.

-AWS related Modules and plugins supported by the Ansible Cloud team are in the [amazon.aws](https://github.com/ansible-collections/amazon.aws) repository.
+AWS related modules and plugins supported by the Ansible Cloud team are in the [amazon.aws](https://github.com/ansible-collections/amazon.aws) collection.

 <!--start requires_ansible-->
 ## Ansible version compatibility